Failed Epidural Block

 -Weight-adjusted epinephrine test dose for children.

 ➧ Patients sensitive to intravascular epinephrine (parturients, patients with cardiac or vascular disease) may experience undesirable side effects if the test is positive.
-However, this risk is outweighed by the systemic toxic effects of LA if the intravascular placement was not detected.
+However, this risk is outweighed by the systemic toxic effects of LA if the intravascular placement is not detected.

 8-Equipments: